-Wayne Hatton-Jones, the Chief Operating Officer of Galane and the General Manager of Mupane, was a shareholder of Galaxy at the time of the Galaxy Acquisition.
+Wayne Hatton-Jones, the Chief Operating Officer of Galane and the General Manager of Mupane, was a shareholder of Galaxy at the time of the acquisition of Galaxy by the Corporation.
 See below under "Interest of Management and Others in Material Transactions".